majid1252/GithubAssignment/README.md

 - JUnit, Mockito, and Espresso for a robust test suite

 For a comprehensive list of dependencies and their respective versions, please refer to the [build.gradle](app/build.gradle) file.

-## Bonus Features

-1. Loading Shimmer for empty views, providing an enhanced user experience.
-2. Exponential backoff for data reloading, optimizing the app's performance.
-3. Dark mode support for a more comfortable viewing experience.

 ## License